 Rosa Schneider, B.A, English Literature, Reed College.

-Research Interests: theatre and nation formation; diaspora literature and theatre; identity, race and gender studies; political theatre; documentary theatre; representation and creation of history on stage; literary adaptation; theatricality and theatrical literature.
+Research Interests: theatre and nation formation; diaspora literature and theatre; political theatre and dramaturgy; documentary theatre; representation and creation of history on stage; literary adaptation; theatricality and theatrical literature.

 Michelle Shafer, A.B, English and Theatre, Bryn Mawr College; M.F.A., Dramaturgy, Columbia University.

 Areas of Specialization: site specific and environmental performance, avant-garde and experimental theatre, early modern drama, dramaturgy, directing.

 Research Interests: performance theory, feminist criticism, ecocriticism, visual theory, phenomenology, mythology, virtual performance space.

 Dissertation: Shifting Terrain: Landscape, Ecology and Environmental Theatre.